 The abstract syntax of MoML, clustered graphs, is amenable to visual renditions as bubble and arc diagrams or as block diagrams.
-To support tools that display and/or edit MoML files visually, MoML allows a relation to have multiple vertices that form a path.
-Links can then be made to individual vertices.
-Consider the following example:
+To support tools that display and/or edit MoML files visually, MoML allows a relation to optionally have a vertex which gives it a specific physical location in a visual syntax.
+For example: